Lifecycle Callbacks Deep Dive

 Shadow Root Attachment Timing

-While constructor allows early shadow attachment, deferring it to connectedCallback enables lazy rendering and reduces initial parse cost.
+Attach the shadow root in the constructor.
+Deferring it to connectedCallback risks FOUC (flash of unstyled content) because the element enters the DOM before the shadow tree exists.
 For Shadow DOM Construction & Modes, prefer mode: 'open' for debugging and delegatesFocus: true for accessibility.

 Debugging Step: Monitor memory leaks using Chrome DevTools Memory tab.
 Take a heap snapshot before and after rapid component mounting/unmounting cycles.
 Detached DOM nodes with retained event listeners indicate missing disconnectedCallback teardown.